HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 # README
 # Meta-Prism 2.0
 ## Introduction
-Meta prism 2.0 is a faster microbiome sample comparison and search software.
+Meta-prism 2.0 is a faster microbiome sample comparison and search software.
 It default use [Silva phylogeny tree](https://www.arb-silva.de) and support [EBI MGNify data](https://www.ebi.ac.uk/metagenomics/).
 It also supports custom sequencing evolutionary trees.
 It can calculate the similarity matrix of microbiome samples and search the microbiome database.
 Because of the improvement of calculation performance compared with [Meta-Prism 1.0](https://github.com/HUST-NingKang-Lab/metaPrism), 2.0 doesn’t need index system and execute exhaustive search.
 ## Requirement
-Our project require gcc 4.8.5 or higher.
-And we successfully compiled on CentOS 7.6 and macOS 10.15
+We successfully compiled on CentOS 7.6 by gcc 4.8.5 and macOS 10.15 by clang 11.0.0
 ## Install and Build
 ### Use git clone to download the source code:
 `git clone https://github.com/HUST-NingKang-Lab/Meta-Prism-2.0.git`